 “Here’s a good rule of thumb: If you stick your head up in the attic and you can see the joists on the floor of the attic, you don’t have enough insulation, you’re not even really close,” Dave says.
 “Twenty inches [of thickness] is a good number [for] attic insulation.”

 Dave says the payback period is shorter than you might think.
-He says he had full-blown foam insulation done to his home.
+He says he had full-blown foam insulation installed in his home.
 “I took meticulous notes and almost every month was the same: You’ll save 29% in the first year,” he says.
 “The months following have stayed at that level, which means the foam holds its own month after month.”

 That means that if you’re paying $400 a month on your energy bill, you’d be saving 30% of that — about $120 — every 30 days.
 If you multiply that by a year, that’s more than $1,000.
 After about five or six years, the system will have more than paid for itself, Dave says.
 And the good thing is that the foam doesn’t degrade, it keeps its quality year after year.

-By investing some effort, time and yes, a little money, you can lower your home’s heating costs without sacrificing your comfort.
+By investing some effort, time, and yes, a little money, you can lower your monthly bills, including reducing your home’s heating costs without sacrificing your comfort.

 The initial costs associated with a smart thermostat, a water heater blanket and other items will pay off relatively quickly when you look at the amount of money you will have saved over the long haul.

 Want more ways to reduce your bills?
 Read our guide on how to save on utilities.